 Board of Education meeting dates are posted on the district’s Google Calendar.
-Click here to view the 2018-19 Board Meeting Schedule (approved 4/12/18) in Adobe Acrobat PDF format.
-Adobe Acrobat Reader may be downloaded free from the Adobe website.
-Unless otherwise specified, the Board of Education meetings are held on Thursdays at 7:30pm in the South Orangetown Middle School Library at 160 Van Wyck Road in Blauvelt, unless indicated otherwise.
-Please park in the Erie Street parking lot.
+Unless otherwise specified, the Board of Education meetings are held on Thursdays at 7:30PM in the South Orangetown Middle School Library at 160 Van Wyck Road in Blauvelt, unless indicated otherwise.

 - A Regular Meeting is a business meeting for which a specific agenda is developed in advance by the Board and Superintendent.
 The agenda includes resolutions that must be voted on and personnel actions that must be taken to sustain the District’s general operations.
 Regular Meetings may also include presentations on various topics and updates on important ongoing initiatives.
-Public Commentary is a component of Regular Meetings; view the Public Commentary Protocol.
+Public Commentary is a component of Regular Meetings; view Board Policy 1230 – Public Participation at Board Meetings.

 - A Board Workshop is a commentary on a particular topic chosen by the Board.
 These meetings are considered a Board work session, or roundtable, for the purpose of sharing ideas or for a particular presentation of information.
 Although the public is welcome to attend, workshops do not have a Public Commentary component.